davidfowl/aspnetvnextwebapiapp/Generations.md

 | Universal Windows Platform 10 | uap10, netcore50 |
 | DNX Core 5.0 | dnxcore50  |

+### What determines when a generation versions
+The generation is determined by a set of **Core API surface** that must be available on all platforms that support that generation.
+This core set of API surface is **TBD**.

 ### Questions
 - How do Xamarin Platforms map to the existing generations?
 - How do portable class libraries profiles map to existing generations?